 According to experts, getting stuck in a discussion rut may not even be a serious relationship issue.
 According to relationship expert Noelle Cordeaux, people place too much pressure on their spouses to entertain them. ” Humans are [social] beings, and the primary connection has only recently borne such a tremendous social load,” Cordeaux argues.
 “It’s fine to just be in the moment.”
 Sometimes that means there’s nothing to talk about with your partner.

 My partner and I talk about a variety of topics all the time.
-And, since getting married, I’ve realized that there are specific topics you should talk about with your partner on a daily basis to keep the spark alive and the love flowing.
+And, since getting married, I’ve realized that there are specific topics you should talk about with your partner daily to keep the spark alive and the love flowing.
 Of course, any long-term committed couple that believes they are “forever partners” would have important issues to discuss every day, such as finances and the prospect of having children one day.

 Related Article: HOW WELL DO YOU KNOW YOUR PARTNER QUIZ: 73+ Questions to Ask

 #1.
-Conversation about the present
+A conversation about the present

 #2.
 Discussion about the Future